CO2 Levels

 Over the last hundred years, humans have burnt vast amounts of coal, oil, gas, and wood.
 This burning has released enormous amounts of carbon dioxide (CO2) into our atmosphere.

 Now we know that carbon dioxide is a greenhouse gas and acts like a blanket over the planet.
-It limits the amount of radiant heat that escapes into outer space and tends to warm the Earth.
-We also know that global temperature and carbon dioxide levels have moved together for 400,000 years.
-So the current high carbon dioxide levels carry the threat of a substantial increase in temperature and sea levels.
+It limits the amount of radiant heat that escapes into outer space, thereby warming the Earth.
+We also know that global temperatures and carbon dioxide levels have moved together for the past 400,000 years.
+So the current high carbon dioxide levels pose a threat of a substantial increase in temperatures and sea levels.

 Carbon dioxide levels above 400 ppm occurred during the Pliocene, which extended from 5.3 to 2.6 million years ago.
-During this period, the sea level was about 25 metres higher than at present.
+During this period, the sea level was about 25 metres higher than it is today.

 Our species has never experienced such high levels of CO2

 Our species, and the web of life that supports us, evolved with CO2 levels between 180 and 300 ppm.
-They have never before experienced CO2 concentrations at the current 409 ppm, let alone the forecast levels.
-If we allow these high levels of CO2 to remain for an extended period, warming the planet more and more, we do not know whether the environment that has nurtured our species can survive.
+They have never experienced CO2 concentrations at 409 ppm, let alone the forecast levels.
+If we allow these high levels of CO2 to persist for an extended period, warming the planet further, we do not know whether the environment that has nurtured our species can survive.

 These high levels of CO2 risk life as we know it

 Carbon dioxide levels influence global temperatures.
 While CO2 levels remain above about 300 ppm, the oven remains turned on – and we are cooking our planet.
 (See my page on how fast the planet is heating up.)
-By maintaining our high levels of CO2, we are risking life as we know it on our Earth.
+By maintaining our high levels of CO2, we risk destroying life as we know it on Earth.

 We need to be decreasing the alarmingly high CO2 levels of 409 ppm, not increasing it by 2 or 3 ppm each year.